Caltech-OCTO/Subzero.jl/docs/src/tutorial.md

 ## Constants

 We can then set a group of [`Constants`](@ref), which are a set of important physical parameters, like the ocean coriolis frequency and the air density.
 All constants have a default value, so you only need to change the ones that specifically affect your simulation.
+All constants and default values are listed in the [`Constants`](@ref) documentation.

 Here, I will just use the default values:

 ````@example tutorial